A visual tour of common Canadian architectural styles

 Whether you live in the northern regions of this great country, or more temperate locations, using Canadian-made windows and doors to stay warm in the winter and cool in the summer will have your old Tudor or modern Craftsman functional and beautiful year-round.

-As one of the world’s largest window and door manufacturers, JELD-WEN has spent years in the business working with builders and renovators to bring true Canadian home styles to neighbourhoods from James Bay to Quidi Vidi.
+As one of the world’s largest window and door manufacturers, JELD-WEN has spent years in the business working with builders and renovators to bring true Canadian home styles to neighborhoods from James Bay to Quidi Vidi.

 Trends in home styles are constantly evolving as generations gain inspiration from what was and what can be.
 What style is your home?
 We are going to take you on a visual tour of common Canadian architectural styles to inspire and educate Canadian homeowners about the latest trends in homes across the country.